 OSF Life Flight formalized in June 1984 to meet the rising demand for patient transfers.
 With a team comprised of three registered nurses each working a 24-hour shift at a time, they became the first dedicated transport nurses for OSF HealthCare Saint Francis Medical Center .

 The program used a Bell 206 Long Ranger helicopter provided by the Illinois Department of Transportation.
 The helicopter was maintained off-site at the Journal Star’s hangar before relocating to Byerly Aviation at the Greater Peoria Region Airport.
-The Bell 206 is a single engine, single pilot helicopter capable of transporting one patient and two attendants.
+The Bell 206 is a single engine, single pilot helicopter capable of transporting one patient and two medical crew.
 Because the helicopter belonged to the state of Illinois, it was not dedicated to EMS missions and wasn't always available when transfer requests were received.

 In October 1986, OSF Saint Francis leased its first dedicated helicopter because of the importance of transporting critically injured patients during the first hour following injury and the increasing number of transport requests.
 Again, a Bell 206 Long Ranger was leased from Omniflight Helicopters based in Janesville, Wisconsin.
 During this period, other flight programs were starting throughout the U.S. The rapid growth of helicopter programs expanded to include over 275 air transport programs, operating approximately 800 aircraft at some 650 bases.